 Kiev is the vibrant capital of Ukraine.
 It is also the cultural and scientific capital of Eastern Europe.
 New growth in the generation of tourism has people from all over the world drawn to the city’s rich culture and history, flamboyant architecture and lush greenery.
 Since the city has so much to offer, we have compiled the top 10 reasons to visit Kiev in Ukraine.

-Kiev (or Kyiv) offers many diverse activities to enjoy!
+Kiev (known officially as Kyiv in Ukranian) offers many diverse activities to enjoy!
 From kayaking in the city’s river to appreciating the golden onion domes on many of the city’s cathedrals – you’re sure in for a treat in this Eastern European gem.

 You’ve seen the movies, documentaries and Netflix series about it.
 But travel to Kiev Ukraine, and you can see this notorious destination first-hand!
 It’s your chance to see the ghost town of Pripyat in real life.

 Being Europe’s 7th-most populous city, you’d probably be quite surprised to hear that the country’s capital is only a 2-hour drive away from the nuclear catastrophe that was Chernobyl.

 The 1986 accident was caused by an eruption of radioactive substances into the air and has been regarded as the worst of its kind.
 Fortunately, tours to the devastated site are offered, and many commence from Kiev.
 And, don’t worry, the tour areas have been deemed safe for tourists and visitors; with no danger of radiation.

 On the tour, you’ll visit the former power plant, as well as browse through the deserted city of Pripyat.
 However, don’t be expecting the same depictions as the films; this is a pilgrimage that seeks to educate the public about the harmful effects the explosion had on the locals and the rest of the continent.